-The Atmospheric Infrared Sounder instrument on NASA's Aqua spacecraft is providing high-quality global measurements of carbon dioxide distribution at altitudes in the mid-troposphere, between 5 and 13 kilometers (3 and 8 miles) above Earth's surface.
+The Atmospheric Infrared Sounder instrument on NASA's Aqua spacecraft is providing high-quality global measurements of carbon dioxide distribution at altitudes in the mid-troposphere, between 3 and 8 miles (5 and 13 kilometers) above Earth's surface.
 The sounder also measures temperature, water vapor, carbon monoxide, methane and other trace gases.
 The sounder's carbon dioxide measurements complement those from the surface carbon dioxide network by providing global maps of carbon dioxide concentrations at altitudes where this gas makes its largest contributions to greenhouse warming.
-Because the sounder's measurements have little sensitivity near Earth's surface, they can not be used to locate and quantify the emission and absorption of carbon dioxide by processes there.
-The Orbiting Carbon Observatory will fly in formation with Aqua, allowing both spacecraft to make measurements over the same locations within about three minutes of each other.
-By combining simultaneous, coincident observations of the Atmospheric Infrared Sounder with the Orbiting Carbon Observatory, scientists will be able to infer the altitude distribution of carbon dioxide and improve their understanding of how it mixes vertically in the atmosphere.
+Because the sounder's measurements have little sensitivity near Earth's surface, they cannot be used to locate and quantify the emission and absorption of carbon dioxide by processes there.
+The Orbiting Carbon Observatory-2 will fly in formation with Aqua, allowing both spacecraft to make measurements over the same locations within about three minutes of each other.
+By combining simultaneous, coincident observations of the Atmospheric Infrared Sounder with the Orbiting Carbon Observatory-2, scientists will be able to infer the altitude distribution of carbon dioxide and improve their understanding of how it mixes vertically in the atmosphere.

 The Tropospheric Emission Spectrometer instrument on NASA's Aura spacecraft measures carbon dioxide at much higher altitudes, in Earth's stratosphere.
-While analyses of carbon dioxide from the Tropospheric Emission Spectrometer are still in their early stages, their results will be of keen interest to the Orbiting Carbon Observatory science team.
+Analyses of carbon dioxide from the Tropospheric Emission Spectrometer will be of keen interest to the Orbiting Carbon Observatory-2 science team.